Why Most People Never Escape Mediocrity (Even When They Try)

 Unfortunately, familiarity is often where mediocrity lives.

-Not because mediocrity is ideal — but because it is known, predictable, and emotionally comfortable.
 That’s why so many people remain stuck in patterns they’ve already outgrown, even when they genuinely want something better.

 Most people try to escape mediocrity through motivation.